mchmarny/webcr/README.md

 #### BigQuery Table

 Create a BigQuery table.
-You can do this using the `bq` command or just use the provided `make` file (`make gcp-setup`) which will create all the GCP dependancies.
+You can do this using the `bq` command or just use the provided `make` file (`make gcp-setup`) which will create all the GCP dependencies.

 ```
 	bq mk $(APP_NAME)